 Mowing should be done as long as your lawn continues to grow.
 This may be well into November.
 Mowing height should be 3 to 3 ½ inches.
-Lowering your mower may result in winter desiccation, and leaving your lawn too high through the winter may result in a smothering of turf and increase incidence of winter turf disease (Snow Mold).
+Lowering your mower may result in winter desiccation, and leaving your lawn too high through the winter may result in a smothering of turf and increase incidence of winter turf disease (Snow Mold) and attract mice.

 Please be certain to routinely remove LEAVES from your lawn.
 If leaves are allowed to remain on the lawn for an extended period they will eventually smother and kill turf.